List of Tohoku Initiatives

 Earth in Architecture|屋内の大地

 Project that seeks to create indoor playgrounds in vacant buildings for children in Fukushima prefecture who can no longer play outside safely.
-Initiated by architect ASANO Kota
+Initiated by architect Kota Asano.
+Indoor playground was closed on March 10th 2013. (日本語 only)

 Based in: Nihonmatsu